William Jolly Bridge: History

 In the immediate period after World War I, residential growth created continued demand for public transport, particularly through and from the South Brisbane peninsula.
 Land resumption for road widening was enacted in both Stanley and Melbourne Streets, and in September 1925, South Brisbane City Council is noted as having a population of 40,000 persons.
 In 1930 the completion of the Sydney to South Brisbane interstate railway benefited the local economy with a demand for factory and manufacturing sites.
 Health factors, noise and nuisance associated with industry and proximity to wharves and docks all contributed to the changing perception of the area bounded by Grey and Boundary Streets, Montague Road and the river.
 As a result, when the time came to resume land in connection with the construction of the Grey Street Bridge, there was scant opposition.

 The Grey Street Bridge was conceived as a bypass for motor traffic between the southern suburbs and western suburbs of Brisbane to avoid increasing traffic congestion on the Victoria Bridge and on CBD streets such as George Street.

 By the time Greater Brisbane was formed in 1925, the need for further cross river links had been established.
-Traffic across the Victoria Bridge had increased 76% from 1912–1925, and in 1923 it was noted that traffic tonnage had increased 49.5% in 15 months.
+Traffic across the Victoria Bridge had increased 76% from 1912 to 1925, and in 1923 it was noted that traffic tonnage had increased 49.5% in 15 months.
 The Victoria Bridge also contributed to traffic congestion in the Brisbane CBD as all traffic between the suburbs on the north and south sides of the river had to pass through the CBD.
 The 1897 Victoria Bridge had a paved deck with bituminous surfacing on wrought iron troughing.
-Between 1920-1922 this paving was replaced by concrete, causing traffic congestion.
+Between 1920 and 1922 this paving was replaced by concrete, causing traffic congestion.
 In 1922, the need for additional traffic on Victoria Bridge was identified, and the Mayor of Brisbane noted the need for cross river traffic as pressing and urgent.
 The Victoria Bridge structure was investigated in 1923 to determine its strength for further loading, and Walter James Doak, Bridge Engineer of the Queensland Railways, noted that the bridge is now loaded to rather more than its orthodox capacity under live load, but it was considered that there was no immediate danger of collapse.
 His recommendations included various repairs, and that a second bridge should be built.